Last Updated: October 28, 2013

-Assam is located in the Northeast of India.
+Assam is located in the northeast of India.
 The state shares its borders with Arunachal Pradesh, Nagaland, Manipur, Mizoram, Meghalaya, Tripura and West Bengal.
 The state shares international borders with Bangladesh and the Kingdom of Bhutan.
-Assam is India's gateway to the Northeast India and acts as a vital link for trade with Southeast Asian countries.
+Assam is India's gateway to Northeast India and acts as a vital link for trade with Southeast Asian countries.
 The state is known for its tea, petroleum resources, muga silk and bio-diversity.
-It is also becoming an increasingly popular destination for wild-life tourism.
+It is also becoming an increasingly popular destination for wildlife tourism.

 The state is rich in water resources and has vast tracts of fertile land.
 Other potential areas of investment include power and energy, mineral-based industries, tourism and crude oil refining.
-With its five national parks and fifteen wildlife sanctuaries, Assam is a popular tourist destination.
-The state has a large pool of skilled workforce.
-A substantial portion of the state’s population (which is in the age group of 15-25 years) is computer literate.
-As per the 12th Plan, around 2.2 million individuals will be trained under the government's Skill Development Mission.
+With its five national parks and 15 wildlife sanctuaries, Assam is a popular tourist destination.